adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 Hello - 'Jamar Gutmann II' from Ruby!
 ```

-You will get a different name between the single quotes, but that's the point, faker generates random name for us.
+You will get a different name between the single quotes, but that's the point, faker generates a random name for us.

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/a0ca3becd83e3a2c6c87f627114f20dfdcbffd5f)